UNCLASSIFIED (U)

 (3) (U) Knowingly accepting the proceeds of trafficking in return for direct assistance in trafficking activities, especially acceptance of such proceeds by public officials such as police, customs inspectors, immigration officials or judges.

 b.
 (U) Foreign Policy Implication or Public Interest Cases: Other than cases with significant foreign policy implication or significant public interest, findings of ineligibility in the cases listed above do not require an AO from the Department before refusing the visa under that ground of ineligibility.
-However, in those cases where a foreign policy implication or public interest you must submit a request for an AO to L/CA. For information on submitting an AO see 9 FAM 302.4-3(C) below.
+However, in those cases where a foreign policy implication or public interest, submit a request for an AO to L/CA. For information on submitting an AO see 9 FAM 302.4-3(C) below.

 9 FAM 302.4-3(B)(3) (U) “Reason to Believe”